Apple MacBook Pro 14-inch vs Lenovo Legion Pro 5i 16 Core i7-13700HX

 Frequently Asked Questions

-Apple MacBook Pro 14-inch excels if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
-Lenovo Legion Pro 5i 16 Core i7-13700HX is better if you prioritize high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
-Pick based on your budget and daily use.
+Apple MacBook Pro 14-inch is the better choice if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
+Lenovo Legion Pro 5i 16 Core i7-13700HX wins if you value high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
+Both are rated highly (4.9★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure